-As they cook, some of the beans and potatoes fall apart which help to thicken the sauce.
+As they cook, some of the potatoes and beans fall apart which help to thicken the sauce.
 It’s like magic!
 But not really because it’s just cooking.

 I prefer to cook my own beans, so if you’d like to do the same here’s my basic method:

 - Place one pound of beans in a large bowl and cover by three inches of water.
 Soak overnight; drain and rinse.

 - Place the soaked beans in a large pot along with enough water to cover them by three inches.
 Add a half teaspoon of kosher salt and then bring the pot to a very low boil — as soon as you see those tell-tale bubbles, turn the heat down to low.
 Place a lid on the pot so just about an inch of the pot is still uncovered.
 I do this because I don’t like to hard-boil my beans.
 Cooking them at a simmer helps them retain their color and skins.